 Students are welcome to use their own computers with the wireless services provided by DRBU.
-DRBU is not responsible for damages to software or hardware incurred during setup or use of the Internet.
+Devices MAC addresses are required to be registered in order to gain access to the network on campus.
+DRBU is not responsible for damage to software or hardware incurred during setup or use of the Internet.